Wallet / Private key

 Fundamentally, owning a digital asset means owning the private key that allows it to be moved – hence the saying, “Not your keys, not your crypto.”

 Nash offers funds management tools that make it easy to interact with wallets on multiple blockchains.
-We present all your wallets as part of a single “Personal account”.
+We present all your wallets as part of a single “personal wallet”.
 However, Nash does not control your private key at any point: we store an encrypted form of your key, with the key being decrypted for use only on your personal computer.

 On the surface, our interface is similar to that of a centralized exchange or online bank – but with Nash, you are custodian of all the funds you see.
 We just make it easy for you to interact with them.